jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 track of all these changes on the backend, and provides a single address to manage your deployment.

+For more information about services, see the `Kubernetes Documentation <https://kubernetes.io/docs/concepts/services-networking/service/>`_.

 Namespace
 *********

-Finally, a `namespace <https://kubernetes.io/docs/admin/namespaces/>`_ defines a collection of deployments.
+Finally, a `namespace <https://kubernetes.io/docs/admin/namespaces/>`_ defines a collection of objects in Kubernetes.
 This will define the boundaries of hardware that the deployments have to exist within.
 It is generally the most "high-level" of the groups we've discussed thus far.
 For example, a a namespace could be a single class running with JupyterHub.